Our Disability Work

 - Training – of people with disabilities to give them skills to break down barriers and stand up for their rights; and of governments and other organisations to ensure they include disabled people in their programmes.

-- Research – to understand the barriers that disabled people face and the things that facilitate their access to services.
-As much as is possible, we conduct this research in partnership with people with disabilities themselves, as well as with universities around the world.
+- Research – to understand the barriers that disabled people face and the things that facilitate their access to services, in partnership with people with disabilities themselves, as well as with universities around the world.

 - Advocacy – at local, national and global level, for the rights of people with disabilities.
-Our global advocacy includes joint action with our partners in the International Disability and Development Consortium (IDDC) and the International Federation of Anti-Leprosy Associations (ILEP).
+Our global advocacy includes joint action with our partners in the International Disability and Development Consortium (IDDC), the International Disability Alliance, Disabled Peoples' International, and the International Federation of Anti-Leprosy Associations (ILEP).

 - Promoting inclusive Christian communities – for example in South Africa where TLM partners with the organisation DisAbility ConneXion in a project called RampUp.